ForgeEssentials/ForgeEssentials/README.md

 #####Note that this comes with WorldEdit build 3370.
 You can use any WorldEdit build above build 3349.#####

 ForgeEssentials for Minecraft 1.7.10 is still in **beta**!

-Betas are to be considered unstable.
-Approach with caution.
+Betas are to be considered unstable and are to be approached with caution.
 Please make backups before using / updating on a live server.

 *******************

 Development Setup
 =================
-Please refer to CONTRIBUTING.md.
+If you are a modder and are interested in making a mod that extends the capabilities of Forge Essentials, or are looking to have increased levels of compatibility with Forge Essentials in your mod, please refer to the [developer documentation](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki/Developer-documentation).

+We welcome all pull requests from anyone interested in contributing to the mod.
+If you're planning something major, please speak with the team first.

+For assistance in setting up a workspace to contribute to ForgeEssentials, please refer to [CONTRIBUTING.md](https://github.com/ForgeEssentials/ForgeEssentialsMain/blob/develop/CONTRIBUTING.md).

 FE Team Members:
 ================